Executive Associate AD / Student-Athlete Development

-Shirelle Jackson is the Senior Associate Athletic Director of Student-Athlete Development at the University of Miami.
+Shirelle Jackson is the Executive Associate Athletic Director of Student-Athlete Development at the University of Miami.
 Jackson initially joined Miami as the director of student-athlete development in March 2014 and was promoted to assistant AD in July 2016.
-Elevated to her current title in August 2017, Jackson also oversees the Hurricanes’ track and field and cross country programs.
+Jackson also oversees the Hurricanes’ track and field and cross country programs.

 Prior to joining the athletics department, Jackson spent the previous five years in various capacities in the College of Arts and Sciences at UM.
 In 2014, Jackson received the Department of Biology Excellence in Service Award, for her efforts with 800 + Biology majors.